rosehartman/NCEAS-training/README.md

 # NCEAS-training
 Stuff for the NCEAS reproducible research training

-Testing stuff that I edit in Rstudio
+Testing stuff that I edit in Rstudio and sstuff

 here is some stuff